ChocoJaYY/Ceylon-NIC-Engine/README.md

 - [ ] 🔥 Switch to **Gunicorn** instead of Flask dev server
 - [ ] ♻️ Add a way to restore previous generations.
 (Maybe a admin panel or IDK)
 - [ ] 🛡️ Fix **directory traversal security issue** (PLEASE NEVER DEPLOY THIS PUBLICLY.
 If you did so good luck)
+- [ ] 🌍 Migrating all Gemini requests to requests instead of curl
 - [ ] 🌐 Add **Tamil & Muslim person generation** (random or selectable)
 - [ ] 🕒 **NIC History View** – track previously generated NICs
 - [ ] ❌ Retry & better **error handling** for Gemini/API failures